awscbba/registry-documentation/frontend/bugfix-homepage-blank-content.md

 ## Solution

+**Fix 1 - Authentication Issue**:
 Changed the `useProjects` hook to use `projectApi.getPublicProjects()` instead of `getAllProjects()`.
 The public endpoint doesn't require authentication and is designed for displaying projects on the homepage.

+**Fix 2 - Status Filter Issue**:
+Updated the status filter to include `'completed'` projects in the display.
+Completed projects are now shown in the "ongoing" section for reference, so users can see past projects.

 ### Why This Happened